system-er/gdtinycc/README.md

 copy libtcc1.a into demo/bin/lib (compile from src/tinycc-mob/lib or copy from a tinycc-mob release...)
 copy godot-cpp version 4.5 to directory godot-cpp
 start scons

+# todo in future:
+- if _draw is needed a GDTinyCC_2D will inherit from Node2D...